Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Experiments

 \subsubsection{Visualization Analysis}

-Fig.~\ref{los} and Fig.~\ref{val} show the training loss and the character error keep decreasing along with the training epoch, respectively.
-They both steadily converge into a small interval.
 In Fig.~\ref{vis1}, Fig.~\ref{vis2} and Fig.~\ref{vis3}, the attention weights in the 3D block are shown on the original images.
 It is interesting to observe that even for long-text images and some small symbols, most attention weights (red parts) are still located on the handwriting characters, which demonstrates the proposed attention mechanism is reasonable.